ayush-goyal/expo-boilerplate/README.md

    - Update the variables in `.env` with your specific configuration

+4. Configure app config:

+   - Update environment variables in the following files:
+     - `config.base.ts`: Common configuration used across all environments
+     - `config.dev.ts`: Development-specific configuration
+     - `config.prod.ts`: Production-specific configuration
+   - Import and use configuration values in your code:

+     ```typescript
+     import Config from "@/config";

+     // Use a config value
+     const apiUrl = Config.API_URL;
+     ```

-4. Update app name and identifiers:
+5. Update app name and identifiers:

    - Update the app name, slug, and bundle identifiers in `app.json`: